dainank/clevo-indicator-arch/README.md

 It shows the CPU temperature on the left and the GPU temperature on the right, and a menu for manual control.

-For command-line, use *-h* to display help, or a number representing percentage of fan duty to control the fan (from 40% to 100%).
+For command-line, use *-h* to display help, or a number representing percentage of fan duty to control the fan.

 Build and Install